 - Our staff with responsibility for food preparation understand the principles of Hazard Analysis and Critical Control Point (HACCP) as it applies to our setting.
-This is set out in Safer Food, Better Business.
-The basis for this is risk assessment of the purchase, storage, preparation and serving of food to prevent growth of bacteria and food contamination. - o All our staff follow the guidelines of Safer Food, Better Business. - All our staff who are involved in the preparation and handling of food have received training in food hygiene - The person responsible for food preparation and serving carries out daily opening and closing checks on the kitchen to ensure standards are met consistently.
-(See Safer Food, Better Business) - Food is stored at correct temperatures and is checked to ensure it is in-date and not subject to contamination by pests, rodents or mould. - Packed lunches are stored in a cool place; un-refrigerated food is served to children within 4 hours of preparation at home. - o Food preparation areas are cleaned before and after use. - o There are separate facilities for hand-washing and for washing-up. - All surfaces are clean and non-porous. - All utensils, crockery etc. are clean and stored appropriately. - Waste food is disposed of daily. - Cleaning materials and other dangerous materials are stored out of children's reach. - Children do not have unsupervised access to the kitchen. - When children take part in cooking activities, they: - Are supervised at all times. - o Understand the importance of hand-washing and simple hygiene rules. - o Are kept away from hot surfaces and hot water; and - o Do not have unsupervised access to electrical equipment, such as blenders etc.
+This is set out in "Safer Food, Better Business".
+The basis for this is risk assessment of the purchase, storage, preparation and serving of food to prevent growth of bacteria and food contamination. - o All our staff follow the guidelines of Safer Food, Better Business. - All our staff who are involved in the preparation and handling of food have received training in food hygiene. - Food is stored at correct temperatures and is checked to ensure it is in-date and not subject to contamination by pests, rodents or mould. - Packed lunches are stored in a cool place; un-refrigerated food is served to children within 4 hours of preparation at home. - o Food preparation areas are cleaned before and after use. - o There are separate facilities for hand-washing and for washing-up. - All surfaces are clean and non-porous. - o All utensils, crockery etc. are clean and stored appropriately. - Waste food is disposed of daily. - Cleaning materials and other dangerous materials are stored out of children's reach. - Children do not have unsupervised access to the kitchen. - When children take part in cooking activities, they: - Are supervised at all times. - Understand the importance of hand-washing and simple hygiene rules. - o Are kept away from hot surfaces and hot water; and - o Do not have unsupervised access to electrical equipment, such as blenders etc.